- Network functions

 - Warsaw, Poland (also attended by representatives of the judiciary from Latvia);

-- Ohrid, Macedonia (also attended by representatives of the judiciary from Albania and Bosnia and Herzegovina).
+- Ohrid, Republic of North Macedonia (also attended by representatives of the judiciary from Albania and Bosnia and Herzegovina).

 Other workshops are expected to be organised in the coming months.